MetOffice/fab/docs/source/site-specific-config.rst

 :func:`~fab.tools.tool_repository.ToolRepository.set_default_vendor`
 which allows you to change the defaults for compiler and linker with a single call.
 This will allow you to easily switch from one compiler to another.
+If required, you can still change any individual compiler after setting a vendor, e.g. you can define `intel` as default vendor, but set the C-compiler to be `gcc`.

 Tool Box
 ========
-The class :class:`~fab.tools.tool_box.ToolBox` is used to provide the tools to be use to the build environment, i.e. the BuildConfig object:
+The class :class:`~fab.tools.tool_box.ToolBox` is used to provide the tools to be used by the build environment, i.e. the `BuildConfig` object:

 .. code-block::
     :linenos: